Reflexology for Events

 Where to find them:

-Craigslist, non profits, advertised in papers and magazines, google ”events in los angeles”, word of mouth, networking, event companies, event planners, city websites, mobile massage and reflexology companies
+Craigslist, non profits, advertised in papers and magazines, google ”events in los angeles”, word of mouth, networking, event companies, event planners, city websites, mobile massage and reflexology companies.

 Call and talk to someone responsible for the event!
 Sometimes just making that connection can open doors.
 IF it doesn’t work for that event, they may remember you for another event.
 Get them your info and card.
-If you feel like it… offer them a complimentary session.
+If you feel like it… offer them a short complimentary session.
 Follow up later!

 Join a mobile event or spa company.
 Adhere to their policies.
 Be on time.